 Why doesn’t this work??

-- it doesn’t account for the student growth that will occur during the year (and because of this, the data gets outdated)
+- it doesn’t account for the student growth that will occur during the year (so the data gets outdated)

-After a while, I figured out that what I needed was targeted, shorter pre-assessments that focused on specific standards or topics.
-That way, I could get a clear picture of what my students knew and didn’t know, without overwhelming them.
-(Or myself.)
-By giving each pre-test closer to the time I wanted to start the unit, I knew I was getting real-time data that would help me plan my instruction.
+Over tine, I figured out that what I needed was targeted, shorter pre-assessments that focused on specific standards or topics.
+That way, I could get a clear picture of what my students knew and didn’t know.
+By giving each pre-test closer to the time I wanted to start each unit, I knew I was getting real-time data that would help me plan my instruction.

 These shorter pre-assessments were a big improvement, but they still took a long time to grade.
 I still needed a way to make them more efficient.